-Nurseries and childrens rooms are the perfect place to inject a little bit of fun and texture into the room.
+Nurseries and kids rooms are the perfect place to inject a little bit of fun and texture into the room.
 A small to medium piece that can again, be placed beside a single bed or in front of the cot can really bring a room together.
-Our children rooms give us a lot more freedom to express our inner child but bear in mind, that you want your toddler or child to really grow with the rug and enjoy it in to at least their early teens.
+Children's rooms give us a lot more freedom to express our inner child but bear in mind that you want your toddler or child to really grow with the rug and enjoy it in to at least their early teens.

 The Dining Room